Home » Privacy notice – applying for a home

 We may also share personal information with our professional and legal advisors for the purposes of taking advice.

 In the event that we do share personal information with external third parties, we will only share such personal information strictly required for the specific purposes and take reasonable steps to ensure that recipients shall only process the disclosed personal information in accordance with those purposes.

 The housing options and housing application process uses automated decision making to prioritise your housing application.
 We do this because it is necessary to assess your housing circumstances to award priority in terms of our Housing Information, Advice and Letting Framework and Policy.

-prior to you entering into a contract with us.
 This is of advantage to you as it allows for greater consistency or fairness in the decision-making process (for example it might reduce the potential for human error, discrimination and abuse of power), reduces the risk of you failing to meet payments for goods or services and enables us to deliver tenancy decisions within a shorter time frame.
 More frequent human involvement is also impractical due to the sheer quantity of personal data being processed.

 In accordance with data protection legislation, we provide you with a way to express your views, obtain human intervention and challenge our decision.
 We always explain in our decision letters why we assign you to a particular category, explain the decision process and signpost you to a way to request a review of our decision.
 The review will be carried out by a member of staff who has the appropriate authority and capability to challenge the decision.